 - Disable Absolute Volume should be an option you can discover.
 Dereliction will flip the setting to OFF.

 - The valve on it eventually toggled to turn it ON.

 And you’re done.
 That’s all.
 Your Android device’s volume is now insulated from your Bluetooth device’s volume.
 Simply, your Bluetooth Headset will be suitable to control itself without the backing of your Android handset.
 You can increase and drop them collectively.

 Getting The Best Volume Feature On Your Device

-After having disabled the Absolute Volume, you can maximum out both volumes to pierce the loudest possible volume on your Bluetooth headset.
+After having disabled the Absolute Volume, you can outside out both volumes to pierce the loudest possible volume on your Bluetooth headset.
 This is because the Android device volume controls the media volume and the bones on the Bluetooth Headset control the playback volume.